nguyenpham/FelicityEgtb/docs/Generation.md

 Initial
 -------

-Similar to the forward, for each index we will check if its position is valid or not, as well as if one side is mated or the game is a draw.
+Similar to the forwarding method, for each index we will check if its position is valid or not, as well as if one side is mated or the game is a draw.

 The extra work is that if the given position has some captures or promotions, we will probe all sub-endgames, get the best score and write down the score buffers.
 Then we mark the index as a capture.

 Main loops
 ----------
+We loop with a variant ply from 0 and increase one after a loop.
+A ply is associated with a mate score alternately between winning and losing.
+Ply 0 is mate in 0, ply 1 is mate in +1, ply 2 is mate in -2 (plies).
+For each loop, we don't compute with all positions but only ones whose scores are associated with the current ply.

 We start from the index with a mate in 0 (ply), create their boards, generate “quiet” backward/retro moves, reach their parents’ positions and fill their parents’ indexes with the value mate in 1 (ply).
 Those parents can always make the move to that given position to win a mate in +1, regardless of other moves.

-In the next loop, the value to fill should be mate in -2 (plies).
+In the next loop, the value to fill should be mated in -2 (plies).
 We reach their parents’ positions in the above way.
 However, we can’t find immediate mate in -2 for those parents since those moves are losing but their parents may have other moves as better choices, say to be drawn or even win back.
 Instead, we will probe those parents’ positions, and get their scores based on their children's scores.
 That probe function is somehow similar to the one of the forwarding method.
-However, we have a special bit flag to mark if a position has captured moves and we probed already all sub-end games thus we don’t need to probe again and again, saving some computing and time for that.
+However, we have a special bit flag to mark if a position has captured moves and we have probed already all sub-end games thus we don’t need to probe again and again, saving some computing and time for that.

 The redundancy of board symmetry
 --------------------------------
 We use 8-fold symmetry to reduce index space for none-Pawn endgames.
-That kind of symmetry can cause redundancy when the white King is on one of two middle dia lines.
+That kind of symmetry can cause redundancy when the white King is on one of two middle diagonal lines.
 Two different positions that symmetries each other via that line may have different indexes.
-Because of symmetry, they should have the same score.
+Because of our symmetries, they should have the same score.
 When working with the forwarding method, we don’t have any problem with that kind of symmetry position since the algorithm will scan multiple times to make sure everything is up to date.
 However, in this method, we update a winning position only once when one of its children has the right mating score.
 The problem the retro move generator can’t reach some symmetry positions, leading to not being up to date in time.
 We solved the problem by detecting those positions and updating them.

 Finish